SukkoPera/SoundX/README.md

 The audio output is automatically fed back into the computer through the EXT_AUDIO pin, so that you will hear it mixed with the sounds produced by the TED.
 There is also a 3.5" jack connector on the board, which allows bringing the sound output to external equipment.
 Note that when a jack is plugged in, the sound will no longer be redirected to the EXT_AUDIO pin.

 Note that the OPL and MIDI circuits of the board are completely independent from each other, so the board can also be assembled partially if only one of the features is desired.
+The IBOM points out which feature every components belongs to.

 ## Programming
 Due to the impressive array of features, the OPL/OPL-II is not easy to program: the chip has 244 registers, so it would take a while to get acquainted with it and there is really not much documentation about how to program the SFX Sound Expander.
 This is one of the reasons why I decided to diverge a bit from the SFX Sound Expander on the programming side and rather followed the AdLib style: the board only uses two addresses for the audio part: $FDE4 and $FDE5.
 The former is for writing the number of the YM register to be modified while the latter is for the value.
 The former address can also be read and it will return the OPL status register, which is only useful for the detection of the board or if you want to make use of the OPL internal timers.